nipunjaswal/Mastering-Metasploit/README.md

 This Repository contains Modules covered in Mastering Metasploit Book:

+#To load all the modules automatically to metasploit:

+./msfrun.sh

+#Manual Method
 #To Load all the core metasploit modules(exploit, auxiliary, post):

 msf > loadpath /root/Desktop/Mastering-Metasploit/modules/